csuzhangxc/vvv/viewer/README.txt

 shell.
 If CMake is installed, type "cmake . && make".
 The viewer requires OpenGL and the GLUT library as the only dependencies.

+The installation of OpenGL and GLUT is vendor specific: On MacOS X it is already installed with the XCode development package, on Linux it comes with the "mesa" and "free-glut3-dev" package whereas on Windows it is usually installed with the MSVC IDE.

 Under Windows either use the CMake GUI to produce a Visual C++ project or use cygwin in the following way: